NFL hires former U.S. attorney, SEC chair to investigate Daniel Snyder and Commanders

 The NFL considered Johnston’s accusations made during the roundtable to be new allegations — worthy of a new investigation and, potentially, additional disciplinary measures — because Johnston had declined to participate in Wilkinson’s investigation, a person familiar with the matter said when the new claims emerged.

-Johnston was among six former employees who appeared on Capitol Hill during the roundtable to tell lawmakers about their experience working for the team, as the panel investigates the team’s workplace culture and the NFL’s handling of allegations of pervasive sexual misconduct at the franchise.
-The committee has continued to press the league for documents and information related to Wilkinson’s investigation.

 In that case, the NFL told Wilkinson not to submit a written report and did not release her findings publicly, leading to criticism by former team employees and other observers.
-Goodell and the league took that approach to avoid violating promises of confidentiality made to some witnesses who spoke to Wilkinson.
+Goodell and the league said they took that approach to avoid violating promises of confidentiality made to some witnesses who spoke to Wilkinson.

 The NFL intends to make the findings of White’s investigation public in this case, the league said through a spokesman, because the allegations were made by individuals in a public forum, with no expectation of anonymity for witnesses.